Awards Terms & Conditions

 (c) Will not contain any computer virus or other material that may be harmful to the Organiser’s computer systems.

-2.4 For all user types other than Student, you must an entry fee via Stripe.
+2.4 For all user types other than Student and member of the public, you must an entry fee via Stripe.

 2.5 The Entry fee is non-refundable.